Retreat in the Sahyadris / Khosla Associates

 -

-Design TeamSandeep Khosla, Amaresh Anand, Oommen Thomas, Pratyusha Suryakanth and Moiz Faizulla
+- Design Team:Sandeep Khosla, Amaresh Anand, Oommen Thomas, Pratyusha Suryakanth, Moiz Faizulla

-From the architect.
+Text description provided by the architects.
 Our picturesque site is located in the Western Ghats perched on the backwaters of a lake and surrounded by the Sahyadri mountain ranges.

 Although they owned two acres of land, our client’s requirements were modest.
 They asked us to build a 2100 sft single level pavilion as a retreat to escape the frenetic pace of Mumbai life and to reinvigorate the senses.